TLC

 • Machine inclusion (SEES, INCLUDES, ..)

-• Sequential composition statement (G;H)
+• Sequential composition (G;H) with variables assigned more than once

 Visited States